nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 ![W3C CSS Validator](README-images/w3c-css-validator.png)

-* No errors were returned when passing through the official [(Jigsaw) validation](https://validator.w3.org/)
+* No errors were returned when passing through the official [Jigsaw](https://jigsaw.w3.org/css-validator/)

 ### Accessibility

-In order to ensure that the webiste was accessible to all users the following was done:
+To ensure that the website was accessible to all users the following steps were taken:

-* All images have clear alt attributes that explains what's each image is about
+* All images have clear alt attributes that explains what each image is about
-* Labels were put to all the inputs
+* Labels were added to all the inputs
-* Aria-labels were added to all the external links to provide the purpose for them for screen readers
+* Aria-labels were included to all the external links to provide the purpose for them for screen readers

 ### SEO

-Meta tags were put in a head of html file to tell the search engines and users more about the website and the information it contains.
+Meta tags were included in a head of html file to tell the search engines and users more about the website and the information it contains.

 ![Meta tags](README-images/meta-tags.png)

 ### Lighthouse

-Lighthouse(Chrome's developer tool) was used to check the performance of the website on mobile devices and desktops.
+Lighthouse (Chrome's developer tool) was used to assess the performance of the website across mobiles and desktops.

 * Mobile